 If you are still using a manual thermostat, switch to a programmable model.
 Well-equipped with features, a programmable thermostat can save you a ton of money and take some pressure off of your furnace.

 Like every other household appliance, thermostats need regular maintenance.
-Clean your thermostat regularly and get it inspected for frayed wires.
+Clean your Heating and Cooling Fort Worth system regularly and get it inspected for frayed wires.
 Make sure the wires are tight and properly fitted.
 Check batteries regularly.
 To get the most out of your thermostat, set it 5-10 degrees lower when you are not at home.

 Clean the Flame Sensor